RyanRutkin/frontend-code-test/README.md

 ## Optional Goals (Bonus points)
 * Determine when a game has been completed
-⋅⋅⋅Either in the web application or the server, determine when a game has been won, display the winner, and prevent any further actions to the game.
+   * Either in the web application or the server, determine when a game has been won, display the winner, and prevent any further actions to the game.
 * List the existing game
-⋅⋅⋅Create a new endpoint to serve the list of existing games by id.
+   * Create a new endpoint to serve the list of existing games by id.
 Show the list in the frontend application and allow a user to join a game by some sort of click action on the list item.
+* Allow definable game size
+   * To be restful, our game create should not exist in the GET endpoint.
+Break out this functionality into a separate POST request.
+If the game by the provded game-id does not exist, return a 404
+   * When creating a game using the POST endpoint, accept a single field in the payload: **size**.
+This is an integer with a minimum of three.
+If a value less than 3 is provided, or if the field is ommitted, return a 400 Bad Request error.
+   * Alter the game completion validation logic to properly handle a game of any size.